 Tarragona, Spain cruise holidays

-Almost everything of interest in Tarragona (and there's lots of it) lies conveniently within the old city walls at the town's medieval heart, with its maze of cobbled lanes and cathedral.
-The main street, Las Ramblas, leads to a belvedere called the Balcón de Europa from which to enjoy spectacular views.
+Almost everything of interest in the Spanish city of Tarragona (and there's lots of it) lies conveniently within the old city walls at the town's medieval heart, with its maze of cobbled lanes and cathedral.
+The main street, Las Ramblas, leads to a belvedere called the Balcón de Europa from which to enjoy spectacular views of the city.

 If you like your ruins Roman, Tarraco, a UNESCO World Heritage Site, will not disappoint, with its beautiful 2nd century seaside amphitheatre.
 The circus, where chariot races were held, is said to have been the largest in the Roman Empire and is one of the best preserved in Europe.